shred/acme4j/src/doc/docs/example.md

 ```

 !!! note
-    As the example makes use of the `acme4j-utils` module for generating key pairs and the CSR, the `BouncyCastleProvider` needs to be added as security provider.
+    The example requires the `BouncyCastleProvider` to be added as security provider.

 ## The Main Workflow